KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

      3. Add the text "Name" inside your label tags.

     3. Just below the label element add an `input` element with the id of "nameInput".
 This will be our input for the person's name.
-     * Type `input#nameInput` to create your input element with the id "nameInput"
+     * Type `input#nameInput.form-control` to create your input element with the id "nameInput" and class form-control

      * Emmet will automatically add your `type` attribute and leaving it with the value "text" for our first input is perfect!